 One of ours

-The history behind one of the photos in the project Sala Negra.
+The story behind one of the photos in the project Sala Negra.
 Colón, La Libertad, El Salvador.
-February 2011.
+February, 2011.

 by - Edu Ponces